eduardopenedo/google_classroom_downloader/README.md

 * This project use [Python 3+](https://www.python.org/downloads/), go check them out if you don't have them locally installed.

-* The project need some demependencies too, to install all of then just place the command bellow in your favourite terminal
+* The project need some dependencies too, to install all of then just place the command bellow in your favourite terminal.
 ```
 pip install -r requirements.txt
 ```